 According to the nonprofit Open Web Application Security Project (OWASP), web application firewalls became more prevalent as hackers started focusing their efforts on apps (e-commerce stores, sales systems, etc.).
-Essentially, the apps provide different points of entry for intruders, so hackers started zoning in on them.
-That point of focus has many times allowed them to enter without being noticed (because standard firewalls have been centered on general network activity rather than the range of issues specific to web apps).
+Essentially, the apps provide different entry points for intruders, so hackers started zoning in on them.
+That point of focus has often allowed them to enter without being noticed (because standard firewalls have been centered on general network activity rather than the range of issues specific to web apps).

 Why is a web application firewall necessary?